 No study has looked at what effect age or other conditions might have on sleep quality as it's tied to the moon, so there's still a lot to learn.
 To understand this phenomena, scientists will need to collect more data from more people over a longer period of time.

-In the meantime, if you want to do an unscientific exploration of your own sleep patterns, here are the remaining full moons of 2017 (with peak times shown in EST):
+In the meantime, if you want to do an unscientific exploration of your own sleep patterns, here are the remaining full moons of 2019: